tateeskew/salt-states/README.md

 salt-states
 ===========

-Various Salt-States I've thrown together
+Various salt-states I've thrown together

+http://www.saltstack.org for more information on Salt